Neftçala

 Neftchala (Neftçala) is a city and the capital of the Neftchala District of Azerbaijan.

 Etymology

-The city name is of Persian ("naft" meaning oil or petroleum) and Azerbaijani ("çala" meaning trench) origin, meaning oil trench.
+The origin of the city name is Persian ("naft" meaning oil or petroleum) and Azerbaijani ("çala" meaning trench), meaning oil trench.

 History

 Throughout its history, Neftçala has suffered from floods because of its proximity to the river and most of the town's relatively low elevation.

-Today, there are a palace of culture, regional study museum and gallery museum in the city.
+Today, there is a palace of culture, a regional study museum and gallery museum in the city.

 Geography

 The city lies southwest of the delta of the Kura River.
+It is a lowland district.